Harrison Thyng: Awards and decorations

-Korean War Service Medal

 Aerial victory credits

 Gen. Thyng is one of six USAF pilots and seven U.S. pilots overall who achieved ace status as both a piston-engined pilot in World War II and as a jet pilot in a later conflict (the others are Col. Francis S. Gabreski, Col. James P. Hagerstrom, Major William T. Whisner, Col. Vermont Garrison, Major George A. Davis, Jr., and Lt.Col.
 John F. Bolt, USMC), and the only one to achieve flag-general officer rank.
 His credited victories: